pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: getWindowGeometryOS(windowID)

- This routine returns the position and size of a “popped out” window (i.e., a window whose positioning mode is WindowPopOut), in operating system pixels.
+ This routine returns the position and size of a "popped out" window (i.e., a window whose positioning mode is WindowPopOut), in operating system pixels.

+ :param windowID: Window to query (must be popped out)
+ :type windowID: :data:`XPLMWindowID`
+ :return: Tuple of (left, top, right, bottom) in OS pixels
+ :rtype: tuple[int, int, int, int]

  If the window is not popped out, do not use.

- Returns (left, top, right, bottom)

  >>> windowID = xp.createWindowEx()
  >>> xp.setWindowPositioningMode(windowID, xp.WindowPopOut, -1)